How to Repair a Spalling Brick Chimney

 You can prevent spalling from occurring by having the brickwork on your home sealed with a waterproofing agent, installing a quality chimney cap that is the right-size for your chimney and scheduling a chimney inspection every year.
 Yearly inspections are a great preventative measure because professional chimney sweeps have the training to spot potential pathways for moisture to enter the chimney.
 Eliminating these pathways can prevent spalling.

 Whether you need to schedule an annual chimney inspection or need a spalling problem resolved, give us a call!
 Chimney Specialists, Inc has been serving homeowners in the tri-state area of Southwest Wisconsin, North Illinois and East Iowa since 1977.
-Our NFI certified chimney sweeps have a reputation for offering the best services in the area.
+Our NFI professional chimney sweeps have a reputation for offering the best services in the area.
 You can count on us to find the problem and solve it.